Video tape Digitizing

 Quality Factor #1 – TRANSFER EQUIPMENT

 When it comes to video tape players, the key is not just to have good ones, but also a variety of good ones.
-We only use professional grade Sony, JVC and Panasonic players.
+We only use professional-grade Sony, JVC and Panasonic players.
 Over the years we’ve found that sometimes a tape recorded on Panasonic video heads just needs to be captured in a Panasonic deck to come out well.
-That’s why we keep a lot of all of the major brands in house.
+That’s why we keep a lot of all of the major brands in-house.

 All that said, even the finest deck in the world won’t digitize a tape well if it’s not well maintained.
 We regularly clean and restore our decks, at least once per week using dry cleaning tapes, wet cleaning tapes, compressed air guns, along with a periodic disassembly of the decks to clean the video heads and do a deep clean.
 We also keep a significant surplus of video players around so that when a machine starts to sputter, we have no incentive to keep it online.
-Faulty decks are a part of our business, and we are constantly in a restoration and repair cycle with extra decks so that your tapes are being captured in high-functioning machines.
+Faulty decks are a part of our business, and we are constantly in a restoration and repair cycle with extra decks so that your tapes are captured in high-functioning machines.

 The last item to understand on the equipment side is the connection between the video tape players and the computers.
 Some companies use machines that have a video tape slot on the left and a DVD burner on the right.
 That’s not good.
 There’s no opportunity to review the file.
 There are also many solutions involving flimsy USB connections to computers that lead to unstable captures.
 Also not good.
 All of our transfers are done via Firewire IEEE 1934 connections directly into our video capture servers.
-This is not just a super stable connection, but also a near lossless connection that produces initial video files containing more than thirteen gigabytes of information per hour of video footage.
+This is not just a super stable connection, but also a near-lossless connection that produces initial video files containing more than thirteen gigabytes of information per hour of video footage.
 While most clients do not actually choose to receive this much data, it’s critical that the initial transfer be at this level of integrity.
 That way, compression down to usable, editable files is near lossless using advanced video encoding software, as opposed to losing video quality at the point of initial transfer due to a cheaper, less reliable connection.

 Quality Factor #2 – INTEGRITY OF THE DIGITAL VIDEO FILE